Rehablab/ReMove/paper/paper.md

 ---
-title: 'ReMove–a application to control the commercial robots for mechanic research'
+title: 'A Configuration Tool for Robot-Assisted Experiments in Rehabilitation'
 tags:
     - Unity
     - CSharp